thomasrynne/swisher/README.md

 Using
 -----
- The swisher webpage lets you list and search for tracks,albums and radio stations.
- Search for a song and press play first to check that playing is working
+ The swisher webpage lets you search for tracks and albums and lists some radio stations.
+Search for a song and press play first to check that playing is working.

  To associate cards with songs you press the zigzag button of the song and then swipe the card.
-After that swiping the card should play the song
+After that swiping the card should play the song.

- As well as songs 'actions' can be associated with cards so you can make cards for stop/next/previous...
+ As well as songs, 'actions' can be associated with cards so you can make cards for stop/next/previous...
 See the /Actions page

 The Cards